What is L2TP VPN and How Does it Work?

 One of the many reasons that make L2TP a popular protocol is that there are no known vulnerabilities.
-And, the double encryption gives users a peace of mind when they use the internet.
-Moreover, Mac and Windows OS support the protocol.
+Also, the double encryption gives users a peace of mind when they use the internet.
+Moreover, Mac and Windows OS both support the protocol.
+Try it today with PureVPN’s $0.99 7-day trial.

 L2TP works with AES or 3DES algorithms used for the most secure 256-bit key encryption.

 L2TP uses the UDP Port 1701 for configuration, the UDP Port 500 for key exchange, and the UDP Port 4500 for NAT.

 Due to highest level encryption and double encapsulation, it ranks among safest protocols.